C15orf52: Interacting Proteins

 Two proteins, THO complex subunit 1 (THOC1) and THO complex subunit 7 (THOC7) were found to interact with C15orf52 using anti-tag coimmunoprecipitation.
-THOC1 is a component of the THO cubcomplex of the TREX complex that is thought to couple mRNA transcription, processing and nuclear export.
+THOC1 is a component of the THO subcomplex of the TREX complex that is thought to couple mRNA transcription, processing and nuclear export.
 It is also involved in an apoptotic pathway characterized by activation of caspase-6.
 THOC7 is also part of the same subcomplex and is required for efficient export of polyadenylated RNA.

 Ring finger protein 2 (RNF2) and SUZ12 polycomb repressive complex 2 subunit (SUZ12) were also indicated as interacting proteins.
 RNF2 is part of a polycomb group of proteins that are important for transcription repression of various genes.
 It also possess ubiquitin ligase activity.
 SUZ12 is also a polycomb group protein and part of a complex that methylates lysines of histones and also is involved with repression of genes.

 Homology

 Paralogs

 There are no known complete paralogs for the C15orf52 protein.
 There is a homologous domain found in Coiled Coil Domain Containing Protein 9 (CCDC9) that is paralogous to the C15orf52 protein from amino acid 9 to 55 of CCDC9.
 This domain is found in primates to mollusks.
 This CCDC9 domain is not found in any unicellular organisms or multicellular organisms more distant than mollusks.